 - Transparent assessment and feedback processes.

 Promoting the BNDU’s ability to recruit and develop individuals of outstanding talent is a key priority for us.
 We offer instruction and mentoring in a wide range of neuroscientific concepts, disciplines and technologies, including anatomy, electrophysiology (in vivo and in vitro), optogenetics, behavioural analyses, computational modelling and experimental medicine.
 In capitalising on the excellent calibre of our Programme Leaders, and a strong local scientific, administrative and pastoral infrastructure, the BNDU is well placed to make important contributions to the nurturing of the next generation of research leaders for the UK and abroad.
-In fulfilment of the our unique expertise and positioning, special focus is brought to bear on us building national capacity in the MRC Skill Priorities of in vivo physiology and quantitative skills (e.g. computation, systems biology and neuroinformatics).
-In addition, we advance Interdisciplinary Strategic Skills through the combination of complementary non-clinical and clinical research Programmes within the same Unit.
+In fulfilment of the our unique expertise and positioning, special focus is brought to bear on us building national capacity in the MRC Skill Priorities of whole organism physiology (notably in vivo training, and translational medicine), quantitative skills (e.g. computation, systems biology, neuroinformatics and machine learning), and interdisciplinary skills (e.g. at the interface between biology, experimental medicine and engineering).
+We advance cross-disciplinary strategic skills through the combination of complementary non-clinical and clinical research Programmes within the same Unit.
 For example, the BNDU is especially well suited to offering opportunities in: (1) the training of medical students and qualified clinicians in fundamental ‘benchside’ neuroscience research methods and concepts; (2) clinical lab placements for non-clinical students; and (3) the training of students in computational modelling and neuroinformatics as applied to clinical research projects.
 Our unique research environment is further strengthened by our collaborative links with the medical devices industry.
 To find out more about the research-based and other positions currently on offer at the BNDU, please visit our Vacancies page.

 We are committed to improving the working conditions and career development of all our staff.
 The University of Oxford has adopted the terms of the national Research Concordat between the UK Research Councils and the Higher Education Sector as the basis for the conditions of employment that it offers to research workers, including those on fixed-term contracts.
 As further evidence of this commitment, the University has successfully gained (and retained) the European Commission’s HR Excellence in Research Award.
 This reflects a UK-wide process, incorporating the QAA Code of Practice for Research Degree Programmes and the Concordat to Support the Career Development of Researchers, and acknowledges the University’s alignment with the principles of the European Charter for Researchers and a Code of Conduct for the Recruitment of Researchers.
 The University as a whole, and one of the BNDU’s host departments (Pharmacology), have been granted Athena SWAN Bronze Awards.
 The BNDU's second host department, the Nuffield Department of Clinical Neurosciences, holds an Athena SWAN Silver Award.
 The Athena SWAN Awards recognise success in developing employment practices to further and support the careers of women in science, technology, engineering, maths and medicine departments in academia.